 You want your nonprofit startup to look like it’s going to succeed.
-Show up strong with a logo and brand guidelines that will help build your organization’s reputation and recognition.
+Show up strong with a logo and brand guidelines to help build your organization’s reputation and recognition.
 You’ll need to work hard to get the word out initially.
 Invest in well-crafted emails, newsletters, and direct mail pieces.
 These “front door” pieces have a great return on investment.
 Consider using a freelance service like Fiverr or a volunteer service like Catchafire to help get the work done while keeping these costs low.

 Service and Program Expenses

 Delivering on your mission may be the hardest cost to estimate when you start your nonprofit.
 You might want to go from zero to 60mph when delivering on your purpose, but you’ll likely benefit from launching in stages.
 Map out your program’s impact.
 Examine if you can deliver on it incrementally.
 This slow and steady approach may save your sanity and help you determine your actual program costs more accurately.